-If using roasted garlic, peel garlic and mix with a splash of veggie broth and some salt.
+If using roasted garlic, peel garlic and mix with a splash of oil or veggie broth and some salt.
 Wrap in tin foil, and/or parchment and roast at 400°F/200°C in a regular or toaster oven, about 20-25 minutes, until garlic is browning and looks caramelized.

-Place all ingredients except green onions and cilantro into a food processor and pulse until coarsely chopped.
+Place all ingredients except green onions and cilantro into a food processor or blender and pulse until coarsely chopped.

 If you prefer a less liquid salsa, drain using a fine mesh strainer.